Home » Repurposed Furniture » Two Recycled Chairs Make a Double Chair Bench

 See more Chair Projects & Benches HERE.

 I decided to make a double chair bench out of the chairs.
-Then, I was wishing I had a back and realized that I could use this sign that hadn’t sold yet.
+Then, I wished I had a back and realized I could use this sign that hadn’t sold yet.

 These would be said nails.

-I used some old scrap 1x’s for this project.
-Some were from a local lumber store that has been closed for about 30 years.
+For this project, I used some old scrap 1x’s.
+Some were from a local lumber store that closed about 30 years ago.

 You can see that I used my Kreg Jig® K4 to make pocket holes to assemble the box.
 I painted the repurposed chair bench and the slats separately.